Graham913/G-Hog-mapper-notebook/README.md

 ### What is your plan for next week?
 Get the Pico boards talking to each other via LoRa and do more research about how to efficiently connect the two with a wired connection.

+# 12/15/23 Review

+### What did you work on?
+We began to wire the LoRa boards and began writing code to make the boards talk to each other.

+### What decisions were made?
+We decided we will use treads to move the vehicle and have finalized the decision to wire the boards together.

+### What new resources did you find?
+Circuit python forums depicting code for the LoRa boards.

+### What new issues were discovered?
+The LoRa board is complicated and requires more time than expected to understand the intricacies.

+### What went well?
+We established a clear path for completing the LoRa section of our project.

+### What was difficult?
+It was difficult attempting to connect the LoRa boards via code.

+### What is your plan for next week?
+Get the boards to talk to each other.